AdobeDocs/experience-manager-64.de-DE/help/sites-deploying/mssl-replication.md

 ---
 title: Replizieren mit MSSL
 seo-title: Replicating Using Mutual SSL
-description: 'Erfahren Sie, wie Sie AEM so konfigurieren, dass ein Replikationsagent auf der Autoreninstanz gegenseitiges SSL (MSSL) für die Verbindung mit der Veröffentlichungsinstanz verwendet.
-Bei MSSL verwenden der Replikationsagent und der HTTP-Dienst auf der Veröffentlichungsinstanz Zertifikate für die gegenseitige Authentifizierung. '
+description: Erfahren Sie, wie Sie AEM so konfigurieren, dass ein Replikationsagent auf der Autoreninstanz gegenseitiges SSL (MSSL) für die Verbindung mit der Veröffentlichungsinstanz verwendet.
+Bei MSSL verwenden der Replikationsagent und der HTTP-Dienst auf der Veröffentlichungsinstanz Zertifikate für die gegenseitige Authentifizierung.
 seo-description: Learn how to configure AEM so that a replication agent on the author instance uses mutual SSL (MSSL) to connect with the publish instance.
 Using MSSL, the replication agent and the HTTP service on the publish instance use certificates to authenticate each other.
 uuid: f4bc5e61-a58c-4fd2-9a24-b31e0c032c15
 contentOwner: User